 The closest town to Dolly Sods Wilderness is Davis, WV.
 It generally takes a around an hour to travel from Davis to Dolly Sods.
 If you’re planning on eloping here you need to allow for plenty of transit time.
 The roads into the wilderness area are gravel, so you can’t blast up the mountain at 60 MPH (unless you like beating the crap out of your car).

 Camping is allowed at Dolly Sods, but visitors are cautioned to “leave no trace.”
 Nearby towns like Davis have a few lodging options such as the Billy Motel, Alpine Lodge, and Bright Morning Inn.
-The larger Canaan Valley area also has a number of resorts like Canaan Valley Resort and Timberline in case your guest list gets a bit too large for smaller hotels.
+The larger Canaan Valley area also has a number of resorts like Canaan Valley Resort and Timberline in case you crave more amenities.
 There are also a few private rentals and Airbnbs in Davis.

 Where to Eat

-If you travel to nearby Thomas you can hit up TipTop for breakfast sandwiches and great coffee.
+If you travel to nearby Thomas you can hit up TipTop for food and some of West Virginia’s best coffee.
 The Purple Fiddle has lots of good, organic food options and frequently has live music in the evening.
 We’re huge fans of the cute little taco shop known as Picnic tucked into the side of a building.
 Mountain State Brewing has good beers and a spot to host small receptions.